 St Mark’s Church, with its surrounding graveyard, is a landmark structure on Portobello High Street.
 The graveyard contains some architecturally significant monuments.
 Many of these monuments are attractive designs in a mix of Gothic and Classical styles.

 The church is recessed well behind the established building line.
-It is set within a tree lined burial ground, enclosed by a boundary wall (please see here for news of our project to restore the wall).
+It is set within a tree lined burial ground, enclosed by a boundary wall (please see here for the history of our project to restore the wall).
 The resulting combination of a church placed in line with a gateway and with the churchyard in a formal arrangement is unusual in Scotland and unique in Edinburgh.

 The Vestry was granted the right to open a burial ground in 1828 after a long period of litigation instigated by the owner of a neighbouring villa.
 The burial ground was consecrated on 11th November 1828 and the first recorded interment, on 20th December 1828, was that of Miss Frances Nicholson aged 80, who had donated the first communion vessels to the church.